Connectedness properties and splittings of groups with isolated flats: Local connectivity on the boundary of a flat

-The similarity between $F$ and $\Upsilon$ was first introduced and extensively studied by Haulmark \cite{HaulmarkCAT0} in the general situation of groups acting on $\CAT(0)$ spaces with isolated flats (without the ``no peripheral splitting'' hypothesis).
+The similarity between $F$ and $\Upsilon$ was first introduced and extensively studied by Haulmark \cite{HaulmarkCAT0} in the general situation of groups acting on $\CAT(0)$ spaces with isolated flats (without the ``atomic'' hypothesis).
 This similarity depends heavily on the following two lemmas that play a significant role in Haulmark's work.
-We note that analogous ideas were used by Dahmani to construct $Z$--compactifications for certain relatively hyperbolic groups in \cite{Dahmani03}.